-Sustainability has long been at the heart of the European Union project and is key in ensuring long-term competitiveness of the EU economy.
+Sustainability has long been at the heart of the EU project and is key in ensuring long-term competitiveness of the EU economy.

-In addition, EIOPA is aiming to improve its environmental performance and to lower its impact on the environment.
-The goal is to register EIOPA to the EMAS (Eco Management and Audit Scheme).
+In addition, EIOPA is aiming to improve its environmental performance as an institution and to lower its impact on the environment.
+EIOPA has registered to the EMAS (Eco Management and Audit Scheme).